MichaelMireku/PermaStore-Alpha/docs/README.md

 GET /download/{file_hash}
 ```

-Download a file from the PermaStore network by its hash.
+Download a file from the PermastoreIt network by its hash.

 **Request:**
 - Method: GET